 taken into account.
 The right linguistic expression is essential for a good conversation.
 With a style of speech and speaking that comes across as positive and friendly, it is easier to inspire listeners and arouse their interest in content.

 Your messages will only be understood if you express yourself clearly and speak at an appropriate pace.
 In speech training, close attention is paid to articulation and ways are shown to improve pronunciation.

-An essential part of speech training is voice training.
+An essential part of speech training is the Voice training.
 Depending on our emotional state, our voice can sound quiet and thin, nervous and shy, or authentic and expressive.
-In a speech training course, you learn how to consciously control your voice and thus achieve the desired success in attracting attention even under stress or with stage fright.
+In a speech training you will learn how to consciously control your voice and thus achieve the desired attention success even under stress or stage fright.

 You can support your voice optimally with conscious breathing.
 Most successful speakers use a breathing technique to speak calmly and confidently.
 Whether you're giving a presentation, leading a conference, or conducting a staff meeting, it's beneficial to take deep breaths even when you're tense.

 Speech Training: 5 effective exercises for a better voice and pronunciation